8pmeastern/Aura-Worldbuilding/content/Creatures/Balmun.md

-The Balmun are beasts sent by Cret to keep the Cretovian races in line.
+Beasts created by Cret to keep the Cretovian races humbled.